Rajayashwanth-R/test2/docs/phase0/README.md

 ## Certifications you might want to look into

-An industry standard for people getting into tech is the [CompTIA A+](https://www.comptia.org/certifications/a).
+An industry standard certification for people getting into tech is the [CompTIA A+](https://www.comptia.org/certifications/a).

 Is it necessary?
 No. Is it helpful?
 Depends on your learning style.
 Did I take the A+?
 Also no. Does that mean you shouldn't take it?
 No. Does it help your resume?
 Maybe.